 You can view status, edit, import, and export connections.

 To view the status of all your connections, click Connections from the Connect menu.
-You can also click Manage Connections > View Connections from the How to use Connect section of the Connect home page.

 A list of all your connections is displayed, along with statistics about the amount of data, connection runs, and average connection duration across all connections.

 - To filter on a specific connection name, expand Filter Results: and type a name into the Connection Name search field.
 The list of connections is automatically updated.
 To clear the filter, click Clear Filters.

 - To sort the connections, select the data on which to sort: Average Data per Run, Average Run Time, Last Run, Last Run Status, Last Run Time, Name, Next Run Time, or Total Data.

 - To switch the ordering of the list of connections (ascending or descending), click Toggle Sort Order .

 You can view the schedule for each connection in relation to all of the other connections.

 From the Connect menu, click Connections > Schedule View.
 The default view shows the enabled connections that are scheduled to run today, in the time zone of your browser.

 - To view details about a connection, click the connection name on the horizontal bar.

 - To view the run log for a specific connection run, click the completed status icon.